jtgrooms/Magic_Dependency_R_Shiny_App/README.md

 - Other models were considered for this project and their code is not shown in this final output

 ### app.R
-Builds the actual R Shiny app using just rshiny
+Builds the actual R Shiny app using rshiny

 ### app_deploy.R
 Deploys the shiny app to shinyapps.io.
 This code assumes you have already gone through the steps to set up your shinyapps.io account using the following instructions